CazSaa/ODF/README.md

 ODF: Object-oriented Disruption Framework
 ==========================================

-ODF is a Python implementation and extension of the concepts presented in the DODGE framework [1].
+ODF is a Python implementation and extension of the concepts presented in the WATCHDOG framework [1].
-It provides a language for defining Object-oriented Disruption Graphs (ODGs) and implements the ODGLog logic for analyzing them.
+It provides a language for defining object-oriented DisruptiOn Graph (DOGs) and implements the DOGLog logic for analyzing them.

 ODF provides a complete framework that includes:

-1. A domain-specific language for specifying ODGs (consisting of attack trees, fault trees, and object graphs),
+1. A domain-specific language for specifying DOGs (consisting of attack trees, fault trees, and object graphs),
-2. ASCII syntax for defining ODGLog formulas,
+2. ASCII syntax for defining DOGLog formulas,
-3. A Python implementation for checking ODGLog formulas,
+3. A Python implementation for checking DOGLog formulas,
-4. A command-line interface for executing ODGLog formulas on ODGs.
+4. A command-line interface for executing DOGLog formulas on DOGs.

 This implementation uses Binary Decision Diagrams (BDDs) and Multi-Terminal Binary Decision Diagrams (MTBDDs) via (a [fork](https://github.com/CazSaa/dd) of) the [`dd` library](https://pypi.org/project/dd/).

 # Background

-Familiarity with attack trees, fault trees, object graphs, and ODGLog (as described in the DODGE paper [1]) is assumed.
+Familiarity with attack trees, fault trees, object graphs, and DOGLog (as described in the WATCHDOG paper [1]) is assumed.
 This README focuses on the specifics of this implementation.

 ## Key Concepts Recap

-* **ODG (Object-oriented Disruption Graph):** Combines an attack tree, fault tree, and object graph to model system disruptions and their relation to system objects.
+* **DOG (object-oriented DisruptiOn Graph):** Combines an attack tree, fault tree, and object graph to model system disruptions and their relation to system objects.
-* **ODGLog:** A three-layered logic for reasoning about ODGs:
+* **DOGLog:** A three-layered logic for reasoning about DOGs:
     * **Layer 1:** Disruption propagation (Boolean logic).
     * **Layer 2:** Probabilistic reasoning about disruption propagation probabilities.
     * **Layer 3:** Object-centric risk analysis (object risk exposure, optimal configurations).